 The guidelines specify actions to be taken by the employers to prevent radiation exposure for workers engaged in decontamination works.
-The guideline was issued on 22 December 2011 and partially revised on 15 June 2012.
+The guideline was issued on 22 December 2011, partially revised on 15 June 2012 and on 18 November 2014.

 (1) Objectives